 3 Key Factors to Keep in Mind When Making Your Next Tech Investment

 According to the latest report from Hospitality Technology, 54% of hoteliers are planning to increase their technology budgets this year.
-Whether you’re responsible for managing a single boutique hotel or a large chain of branded properties, it is impossible to ignore the increasing role technology is playing in the hospitality space.
+Whether you’re responsible for managing a single boutique hotel or a large chain of branded properties, it is impossible to ignore the increasing and astonishing upsides of investing in hotel tech.
 From seamless mobile check-in offerings to digital access to services, amenities and hotel staff, it’s easy to see why guests find increased value from tech-enabled interactions.
 Meeting expectations in this area is often rewarded with higher guest satisfaction and loyalty.

 While the advantages of offering a digital-first hospitality experience are clear, it can be difficult to navigate the sea of options on the market.
 Here are just a few strategies you can apply when looking to make smart choices that optimize your return on investment.

 If you’re deciding which investments to make next, consider the importance of selecting a known platform that will make implementation a breeze.
 In a recent survey, 1 in 4 small independent hotels cited complexity as the biggest challenge for adopting new technology, and 1 in 3 indicated ease of use as the priority when choosing what tech to purchase.
 Regardless of the hotel or chain size, investing in any upgrades only to have them fall flat during implementation can be frustrating.

 Embrace Mobile Technology

 Cost is also a key factor in making coveted technology upgrades, but there’s good news for hotels of all sizes.
 According to Scotland-based hospitality firm Criton, guests’ mobile devices are “recognized as an essential tool for delivering and improving their travel experience.”
 More than 60% of respondents report using a hotel’s app, and 74% state they would use this option if their favorite hotel offered it.